 The main piece of legislation regarding merger control is the Competition Act.
-The Act was recently amended by Decree-Law 219/2006, of 2 November 2006, which altered the deadlines to notify concentrations made pursuant to a public bid (see question 3.1 below), reduced the procedural deadlines the Authority is bound by when analysing a concentration (see question 3.6 below) and introduced a new "pre-notification" procedure (see question 3.5 below).
-Guidelines were recently published by the Authority on 1 February 2007 regarding the changes brought by Decree-Law
+The Act was amended by Decree-Law 219/2006, of 2 November 2006, which altered the deadlines to notify concentrations made pursuant to a public bid (see question 3.1 below), reduced the procedural deadlines the Authority is bound by when analysing a concentration (see question 3.6 below) and introduced a new "pre-notification" procedure (see question 3.5 below).
+The Act was most recently amended by Law 52/2008, of 28 August 2008, which introduced changes on the judicial review of the Authority's decisions (see question 5.8 below).